|

 generally very high and lift this film clearly

 above the usual B-Movie levels of the 1950s.
-The
+The acting, too, is to the

-acting, too, is to the point and works well, even
+point and works well, even though female lead

-though female lead actor Beverly Garland famously
+actor Beverly Garland famously noted that "the

-movie was simply to keep a straight face."
+hardest thing in that movie was simply to keep a

+straight face."
 (Warren, 2016)

-Alligator People was developed as a
+was developed as a double-bill co-feature with

-double-bill co-feature with the similarly themed Return
+the similarly themed Return of the Fly

-of the Fly and shot to a budget of $300,000.
+and shot to a budget of $300,000.
+It was first

-It was first released in the US in July 1959.
+released in the US in July 1959.

-The movie received rather upbeat reviews at
+The movie received rather

-the time (Variety called it "a good
+called it "a good program horror film"

-program horror film" and praised its
+and praised its "good

-"good characterizations"), while film
+characterizations"), while film historian

-"decently crafted and intelligently made
+crafted and intelligently made program SF-horror

-program SF-horror film, sadly let down by
+film, sadly let down by misconceived makeup and

-misconceived makeup and perfunctory ideas".
+perfunctory ideas".

 Leaving aside the truly ineffective

-"gator head make-up", Alligator
+"gator head make-up", Alligator People

-keep up viewers interest rather effortlessly for
+viewing interest rather effortlessly for its

-its entire 74 minutes.
+entire 74 minutes.
 It has aged rather well.

 |